gsemet/pythonpep8autoformat/README.md

-Two days ago, looking for an eventual [Eclipse][] replacement, I started to give a try to [Sublime Text 2][].
+Two days ago, looking for an possible [Eclipse][] replacement, I gave a try to [Sublime Text 2][].
 One of my main usages of [PyDev][] (very good Eclipse plug-in for Python coder) is the code formatter.
 Under ST2 I installed [PythonTidy][] but unfortunately